-In anticipation of this offering, our board of managers has adopted the Solid Biosciences Inc. 2018 Omnibus Incentive Plan, or 2018 Plan, contingent upon the consummation of this offering.
-Our unitholders have approved the 2018 Plan contingent upon the consummation of this offering.
+In anticipation of this offering, our board of managers is expected to adopt the Solid Biosciences Inc. 2017 Omnibus Incentive Plan, or 2017 Plan, contingent upon the consummation of this offering.
+Our unitholders are expected to approve the 2017 Plan contingent upon the consummation of this offering.
 We believe that a new omnibus incentive plan is appropriate in connection with an initial public offering of our common stock not only to continue to enable us to grant awards to management to reward and incentivize their performance and retention, but also to have a long-term equity plan that is appropriate for us as a public company.

-The material terms of the 2018 Plan are summarized below.
-The following summary is qualified in its entirety by reference to the complete text of the 2018 Plan, a copy of which will be filed as an exhibit to the registration statement of which this prospectus forms a part.
+The material terms of the 2017 Plan are summarized below.
+The following summary is qualified in its entirety by reference to the complete text of the 2017 Plan, a copy of which will be filed as an exhibit to the registration statement of which this prospectus forms a part.